doocs/leetcode/solution/2400-2499/2494.Merge Overlapping Events in the Same Hall/README_EN.md

 | start_day   | date |
 | end_day     | date |
 +-------------+------+
-There is no primary key in this table.
-It may contain duplicates.
+This table may contain duplicates rows.
 Each row of this table indicates the start day and end day of an event and the hall in which the event is held.
 </pre>

 <p>&nbsp;</p>

-<p>Write an SQL query to merge all the overlapping events that are held <strong>in the same hall</strong>.
+<p>Write a solution to merge all the overlapping events that are held <strong>in the same hall</strong>.
 Two events overlap if they have <strong>at least one day</strong> in common.</p>

 <p>Return the result table <strong>in any order</strong>.</p>

-<p>The query result format is in the following example.</p>
+<p>The&nbsp;result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>